 The chart is based on the bills Neguse has sponsored and cosponsored from Jan 3, 2017 to Jun 16, 2021.
 See full analysis methodology.

 Joe Neguse sits on the following committees:

-Neguse was the primary sponsor of 1 bill that was enacted:
+Neguse was the primary sponsor of 9 bills that were enacted.
+The most recent include:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Neguse sponsors bills primarily in these issue areas:

 Public Lands and Natural Resources (28%) Taxation (14%) Environmental Protection (14%) Emergency Management (10%) Government Operations and Politics (10%) Crime and Law Enforcement (8%) Education (8%) Health (8%)

 Some of Neguse’s most recently sponsored bills include...

 - H.R.
 3876: To ban the use of ketamine during arrest and detention other than in ...

 - H.R.
 3842: To establish a MicroCap small business investment company designation, and for other purposes.